jacubero/aws-architect-associate/docs/storage.rst

 The AWS Snow family is a collection of data transfer appliances that accelerates the transfer of large amounts of data in an out of AWS without using the Internet.
 Each Snowball appliance can transfer data tranfer than Internet speeds.
 The transfer is done by shipping the appliance directly to customers by using a regional carrier.
 The appliances are rugged shipping containers with tamper-proof electronic ink labels.

-With AWS Snowball, you can move batches of data between your on-premises data storage locations and S3.
+With **AWS Snowball**, you can move batches of data between your on-premises data storage locations and S3.
 AWS Snowball has an 80-TB model available in all regions, and a 50-TB model available only in US.
 Snowball devices are encrypted at rest and are physically secured while in transit.
 Data transers are performed via the downloadable AWS Snowball client, or programmatically using the Amazon S3 REST API.
 It has 10G network interfaces (RJ45 and SFP+, fiber/copper).

-Snowball Edge is a more advanced appliance in the Snow family that comes with 100 TB of local storage with built-in local compute that is equivalent to an *m4.4xlarge* instance.
+**Snowball Edge** is a more advanced appliance in the Snow family that comes with 100 TB of local storage with built-in local compute that is equivalent to an *m4.4xlarge* instance.
 Snowball Edge appliances can run AWS Lambda functions or perform local processing on the data while being shuttled between locations.
 AWS Snowball Edge has multiple interfaces that support S3, HDFS, and NFS endpoints that simplify moving your data to AWS.
 It has 10GBase-T, 10/25Gb SFP28, and 40Gb QSFP+ network interfaces.

+Although an AWS Snowball device costs less than AWS Snowball Edge, it cannot store 80 TB of data in one device.
+Take note that the storage capacity is different from the usable capacity for Snowball and Snowball Edge.
+Remember that an 80 TB Snowball appliance and 100 TB Snowball Edge appliance only have 72 TB and 83 TB of usable capacity respectively.
+Hence, it would be costly if you use two Snowball devices compared to using just one AWS Snowball Edge device.

+Snowball Edge devices have three options for device configurations – storage optimized, compute optimized, and with GPU.
+When this guide refers to Snowball Edge devices, it's referring to all options of the device.
+Whenever specific information applies only to one or more optional configurations of devices, like how the Snowball Edge with GPU has an on-board GPU, it will be called out.

-If your data migration needs are on an exabyte-scale, AWS Snowmobile is available as the transfer device for the large amounts of data.
+If your data migration needs are on an exabyte-scale, **AWS Snowmobile** is available as the transfer device for the large amounts of data.
 AWS Snowmobile is a 45-foot long rugged shipping container that has an internal capacity of 100 PB and 1 TB/s networking.
 AWS Snowmobile is designed to shuttle 100 PB of data in under a month and connects to NFS endpoints.

 Snow family appliances have many uses cases, including: Cloud migration, Disaster Recovery, Data Center decommissioning, and content distribution.